-After completing four egg donation cycles with Illume, you’ll become eligible for a free egg freezing cycle of your own—giving you the opportunity to preserve your fertility for the future at no cost.
+After completing four egg donation cycles with Illume, you’ll be eligible for a free egg freezing cycle—giving you the chance to preserve your fertility at no cost.

-Know someone who would make a great egg donor?
-When you refer a friend to our program and they’re accepted into Illume Fertility's donor pool, you’ll receive a $1,000 thank-you bonus!
+Know someone who’d make a great egg donor?
+Refer a friend, and if they’re accepted into Illume Fertility's donor pool, you’ll receive a $1,000 thank-you bonus!

 Receive a full-body health check-up from our expert medical team to ensure you're in good health for donation—and gain valuable insights into your overall wellness.